 Any train schedule can be found through the timetable, regardless whether it is operated by the SBB or another railway company.

 How to find ticket prices

 For most visits to Switzerland buying a pass is cheaper than buying separate tickets for each trip.
-You can calculate whether that holds true for your plans as well.
+You can calculate whether that's true for your plans as well.

 Sometimes prices will not be displayed, or for part of the route only.
 That mostly happens in case of mountain trips with cable cars, funiculars, etc. In such a case you can best visit the website of the transport company for that route to find prices there.
 Links can be found on each of our attraction pages.